YU Rock Misija: The concert

 Marked by uncooperative weather and technical issues, the eight-hour concert was broadcast live on Radio Television of Belgrade.
 The broadcast was also carried in Cuba and Czechoslovakia.

 In a mid-2000s interview for Rockovnik, Hit mesecas host and producer Dubravka Marković talked about the weather and logistical issues during the live show:

-Bajaga i Instruktori frontman Momčilo Bajagić complained about the unusual setup and sound issues during the stadium show:
+In an interview for Rockovnik, Bajaga i Instruktori frontman Momčilo Bajagić complained about the unusual setup and sound issues during the stadium show:

-Vukašinović, performing with his band Vatreni Poljubac and dissatisfied with constant echo, stopped playing in the middle of the song "Živio Rock 'n' Roll" ("Long Live Rock 'n' Roll"), saying angrily into the microphone: "It's not good...
+Milić Vukašinović, performing with his band Vatreni Poljubac, dissatisfied with constant echo, stopped playing in the middle of the song "Živio Rock 'n' Roll" ("Long Live Rock 'n' Roll"), saying angrily into the microphone: "It's not good...
 Fuck it, it's not good!".
-His profane outburst was criticized by a sizeable section of the public.
+His profane outburst was later criticized by a sizable section of the public.

 Airing during Live Aid

 The song was, alongside a corresponding message from Belgrade, conveyed by Mladen Popović, aired on Wembley Stadium during Live Aid concert, between Run–D.M.C. and Black Sabbath performances in Philadelphia.